influxdata/clockface/src/Components/Icon/Documentation/Bullet.md

 # Bullet

-This component displays either text or an icon symbol in a colored circle.
+This component displays either text or an icon symbol in a colored circle. `glyph` supercedes `text` prop.

 ### Usage